1999–2000 Milwaukee Bucks season

 The 1999–2000 Milwaukee Bucks season was the 32nd season for the Milwaukee Bucks in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the team acquired Danny Manning and re-acquired Dale Ellis from the Orlando Magic, and signed free agents Darvin Ham and J.R.
 Reid.

+Regular season

-After missing most of the previous season with an ankle injury, Sam Cassell played a full season as the Bucks won their first three games of the regular season, and played above .500 basketball in the first half of the season, holding a 26–24 record at the All-Star break.
-However, the team struggled in February posting a 3–9 record, as Ellis was traded to the Charlotte Hornets, and Haywoode Workman was released to free agency, and signed with the Toronto Raptors.
-With less than a month to go, the Bucks playoff chances appeared bleak as they had a 32–37 record in late March.
-However, down the stretch, they won 10 of their final 13 games of the season, finishing in fifth place in the Central Division with a 42–40 record, and earning the eighth seed in the Eastern Conference.
+With Sam Cassell playing a full season after dealing with an ankle injury the previous season, the Bucks got off to a 14–10 start to the regular season, and later on held a 26–24 record at the All-Star break.
+At mid-season, the team traded Ellis to the Charlotte Hornets, while Haywoode Workman was released to free agency, and signed with the Toronto Raptors.
+The Bucks struggled losing nine of their twelve games in February, as the team fell below .500 in winning percentage, and later on held a 32–37 record as of March 24, 2000.
+However, the Bucks managed to win 10 of their final 13 games of the season, finishing in fifth place in the Central Division with a 42–40 record, and earning the eighth seed in the Eastern Conference.

-Ray Allen averaged 22.1 points and 1.3 steals per game, and led the Bucks with 172 three-point field goals, while Glenn Robinson averaged 20.9 points and 6.0 rebounds per game, and Cassell provided the team with 18.2 points, 9.0 assists and 1.3 steals per game.
-In addition, Tim Thomas played a sixth man role, averaging 11.8 points and 4.2 rebounds per game off the bench, while Scott Williams contributed 7.6 points and 6.6 rebounds per game, and Ervin Johnson provided with 4.8 points, 8.1 rebounds and 1.6 blocks per game.
+Ray Allen averaged 22.1 points, 3.8 assists and 1.3 steals per game, and led the Bucks with 172 three-point field goals, while Glenn Robinson averaged 20.9 points and 6.0 rebounds per game, and Cassell provided the team with 18.2 points, 9.0 assists and 1.3 steals per game.
+In addition, Tim Thomas played a sixth man role off the bench, averaging 11.8 points and 4.2 rebounds per game, while Scott Williams provided with 7.6 points and 6.6 rebounds per game, and Vinny Del Negro contributed 5.2 points per game.
+Meanwhile, Ham averaged 5.1 points and 4.9 rebounds per game, but only played just 35 games, Ervin Johnson averaged 4.8 points, 8.1 rebounds and 1.6 blocks per game, Manning contributed 4.6 points and 2.9 rebounds per game, and Reid provided with 4.4 points and 3.4 rebounds per game, but only appeared in just 34 games.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Allen and Robinson were both selected for the 2000 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the first ever All-Star appearance for both players.
 In addition, Allen also participated in the NBA Three-Point Shootout.

-However, in the Eastern Conference First Round of the 2000 NBA playoffs, the Bucks would lose in five games to the top-seeded Indiana Pacers, losing Game 5 by just one point, 96–95 at the Conseco Fieldhouse.
-The Pacers would lose in six games to the Los Angeles Lakers in the 2000 NBA Finals.
+The Bucks finished 19th in the NBA in home-game attendance, with an attendance of 628,605 at the Bradley Center during the regular season.